Triforcedrake/AwesomeProject/README.md

 *Before running android build, setup Android Studio*

-Step 4: Run the project on the Android device of your choosing or a virtual device like what is used by Android Studio by way of,
+Step 4: Run the project on the Android device of your choosing or a virtual device, by way of the following command.

 ```
 $ React-Native Run-Android